-In the program run modes of operation as well as in the TEST RUN mode, the TNC provides the following three display modes that are selectable via soft key:
+In the program run modes of operation as well as in the TEST RUN mode, the TNC provides the following three display modesUsing soft keys, select whether you desire:

 - Plan view

-- Projection in three planes
+- Projection in 3 planes

 - 3-D view

 The TNC graphic depicts the workpiece as if it were being machined with a cylindrical end mill.
 If a tool table is active, you can also simulate the machining operation with a spherical cutter.
 For this purpose, enter R2 = R in the tool table.